Vignehwaran/chatbot_in_3mins/README.md

-Create a chot in within 3 minutes
+Create a chatbot in terminal within 3 minutes
 # chatbot_in_3mins